tulane-cmps6610/problemset-02-template/problemset-02.md

       each subproblem, and then combining the solutions in $O(n^2)$ time.

-    What are the asymptotic running times of each of these algorithms?
+    What is the work and span of these algorithms?
     Which algorithm would you choose?

-3. Now that you have some practice solving recurrences, let's work on implementing some algorithms.
-In lecture we discussed a divide and conquer algorithm for integer multiplication.
-This algorithm takes as input two $n$-bit strings $x = \langle x_L, x_R\rangle$ and
-  $y=\langle y_L, y_R\rangle$ and computes the product $xy$ by using the fact that $xy = 2^{n/2}x_Ly_L + 2^{n/2}(x_Ly_R+x_Ry_L) +
+Why?

-  x_Ry_R.$ Write the algorithm specification in SPARC.
-Then, use the stub functions in `main.py` to implement two algorithms for integer
-  multiplication: a divide and conquer algorithm that runs in quadratic time, and the Karatsaba-Ofman algorithm running in subquadratic time.
-Then test the empirical running times across a variety of inputs to test whether your code scales in the manner described by the asymptotic runtime.
+*4. In class we discussed two algoriths for integer multiplication.
+The first algorithm was simply a recapitulation of the "grade school" algorithm for integer multiplication, while the second was the Karatsaba-Ofman algorithm.
+For this problem, you will use the stub functions in `main.py` to implement these two algorithms for integer multiplication.
+Once you've correctly implemented them, test the empirical running times across a variety of inputs to test whether your code scales in the manner predicted by our analyses of the asymptotic work.